 Knowing what benefits you could be entitled to and how much they will be is complicated when you’re pregnant.
 One of the most difficult calculations is what you could be entitled to depending on whether you are returning to work, and how many hours you intend to work for.
 The advisers on our helpline can work these complex calculations out for you, so that you know which options will work best for you.

 Whether you can get affordable and suitable childcare will be a big factor in your decision about whether to return to work after maternity leave, and on what basis.

 Sometimes it’s possible to get some help from your child’s other parent, family members and friends, but often it means paying for childcare.
 Choosing childcare is a big decision, especially if it’s the first time you’ve had to think about it.

-Our easy to use online advice tool on childcare will help you work through your questions – whether that’s finding a childcare provider near you or looking for financial help for the costs of childcare.
+Our Childcare section can help you work through your questions – whether that’s finding a childcare provider near you or looking for financial help for the costs of childcare.

 Looking after yourself